19hours/sg-statutes/Acts/Income Tax Act.md

 [37/2002; 49/2004]

-(d) for the year of assessment 2009 and subsequent years of assessment, from foreign exchange and risk management activities which are carried out in connection with and incidental to the operations described in paragraphs (a), (b) and (c).
+(d) for the year of assessment 2009 and subsequent years of assessment, from foreign exchange and risk management activities which are carried out in connection with and incidental to the operations described in paragraphs (a), (b) and (c);

 [Act 34/2008, wef Y/A 2008 & Sub Ys/A:2008-ACT-34]

+[29/2010 wef 22/02/2010]

+(e) on or after 22nd February 2010 from the provision of ship management services to any qualifying special purpose vehicle in respect of ships owned or operated by the qualifying special purpose vehicle.

 [29/2010 wef 22/02/2010]